Mac-lp3/typescript-serverless-demo/README.md

 ## Notes

-Note, for the builds to work, you must have already created a CMK with the alias `alias/sl_api_cmk`.
+For the builds to work, you must have already created a CMK with the alias `alias/sl_api_cmk`.

-You also need to use that CMK to encrypt the DB username and password.
+Use that CMK to encrypt the DB username and password.

-Store those encryption strings in the terraform variables.
+Store those encrypted strings in the terraform variables.

 # test/build/deploy

-Tests use `npm`, build and deploy uses `make`.
+Tests use `npm`, build/deploys use `make`.

-Simple unit tests with `npm run test`.
+Unit test with `npm run test`.

-Integration test with a local mariadb docker image with `npm run test:int`.
+Integration test with `npm run test:int` (starts and sets up a local MariaDB docker container).

 NPM packages and shared Lambda code is deployed as a lambda layer, which must get built first.

 ## TODO

 * pattern for running SQL in lambda vs docker
+    - SQL as env vars
+    - data/ path as placeholder
+    - placeholder replacement (local and cloud)
+    - incorperate into build
+    - cloud testing
+        + ls & prints
+        + connect & run
+        + fix ACL/sec gorups/subnets/etc

-* create pool outside of handler
+* create connection pool outside of handler
-* pass in query params to lambda
+* HTTP query params in lambda
 * confirm/test response body serialization

-* lambda for running the SQL
-    * hellow world in the private subnet
-    * test connection in the private subnet
-    * copy over sql

-* check RDS network
-    * ACL
-    * sec groups
-* check lambda -> rds connection
 * route 53
+* sqs event queue

 ### extended todos